-Different systems and stages of alpaca production require different frequencies of inspection to deliver the desired outcomes noted above.
-Two examples are shown below:
+Different systems of sheep production require different frequencies of inspection to deliver the desired outcomes noted above.
+Two examples from extremes of sheep production systems are shown below:

-- In a system where alpacas are dependent on human intervention to provide daily feed and water [for example when alpacas are kept in pens in extreme winter weather] they must be checked daily. - In a system where the stage of production is unchanging [e.g. weaned young alpacas, that are not yet ready to be bred] the stocking rate ensures that adequate grass/forage stocks are available for long-term grazing, there is a natural water source that is known to never dry up; topography ensures shade/shelter is available for expected weather conditions and predators are either unknown or excluded, frequency of checks could be reduced to every few days or even once a week with no ill effects being identified.
+- In a system where sheep are dependent on human intervention to provide daily feed and water [for example in feedlot systems] they must be checked daily. - In a system where the stage of production is unchanging [e.g. wethers], the stocking rate ensures that adequate grass/forage stocks are available for long-term grazing, there is a natural water source that is known to never dry up; topography ensures shade/shelter is available for expected weather conditions and predators are either unknown or excluded, frequency of checks could be every month or every two months with no ill effects being identified.